 Transportation investments have the potential to impact the environment both positively and negatively.
-The 2035 MTP/SCS has been extensively evaluated for its potential impacts as part of the required California Environmental Quality Act (CEQA) environmental review.
+The 2045 MTP/SCS was extensively evaluated for its potential impacts as part of the required California Environmental Quality Act (CEQA) environmental review.
 The evaluation is available as the Environmental Impact Report.